Skip to main content

 How is AI being used in cybersecurity?

-Key applications include Real-time threat detection and response, Phishing and social engineering prevention, Vulnerability scanning and patch management.
-These use cases are driving adoption across the industry.
+The biggest applications right now are Real-time threat detection and response, Phishing and social engineering prevention, Vulnerability scanning and patch management.
+That's where the money and traction are concentrated.

 Is Cybersecurity a growing market?